jwilso48/byte-size/README.md

 - CSS is the markup language that lets us describe how we want the components of that outline to appear
 - Refer to types of elements (e.g., `html`, `body`) by their name
 - Refer to classes with a `.` followed by the class name (e.g.,  `.lastResult`, `.form`)
+- There's a bunch of properties to choose from, more than anyone can keep in their head
+	- Look up elements and concepts on MDN or CSS Tricks
+- Can be written in an HTML file using the `<style>` tag or in its own file and referenced

 ### Back-end overview